 Easy Mango Habanero Salsa With Avocado

 This vibrant mango habanero salsa recipe is packed with fresh mango, sweet red pepper, avocado, and spicy flavors.
-It’s a colorful feast for your eyes, a treat for your tastebuds, and the perfect thing to serve with grilled salmon, fish tacos, or your favorite tortilla chips.
+It’s a colorful feast for your eyes, a treat for your taste buds, and the perfect accompaniment to grilled salmon, fish tacos, or your favorite tortilla chips.

-Mangos and spicy habanero peppers have equal starring roles in this salsa.
-Habaneros are small, yellow-orange in color, and lantern-shaped.
+Habanero peppers – These are small, yellow-orange in color, and lantern-shaped.
 They are quite a bit hotter than jalapeno peppers or serrano peppers.

 How Hot Are Habanero Peppers?

 They’re hot!
-Chili peppers are ranked on the Scoville scale, which is a measure of their heat.
+Chili peppers are ranked on the Scoville scale, which measures their heat.
 It ranges from 0-100 Scoville heat units, where you’ll find sweet bell peppers, to 3,000,000+ Scoville heat units where you’ll find pepper spray.

 - A habanero pepper ranks between 100,000 – 350,000 (depending on the variety)